Do you want to make a SendFox WordPress form?

-WPForms makes it easy to get information about your subscribers without asking any extra questions.
+WPForms makes it easy to capture tons of extra information about your SendFox subscribers.

 For example, you can:

-- See the visitor’s journey through your site with WPForms’ built-in analytics feature
+- See the visitor’s journey through your site with the User Journey addon

 You can add either of these addons to your SendFox forms and review the data in your WordPress dashboard.